mbgeorge48/dotfiles/mac.md

 ---

-Set the keyboard repeat rate and delay until repeat to the fastest/shortest settings _Not fully tested yet_
+Set the keyboard repeat rate and delay until repeat to the fastest/shortest settings

 ```bash
 defaults write -g KeyRepeat -int 2